zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-json-fields.md

 # JSON Field

 [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) is a lightweight data exchange format that provides a flexible way to store and query complex data structures.
-In Milvus, you can store additional structured information alongside vector data using JSON fields, enabling advanced searches and queries that combine vector similarity with structured filtering.
+In Zilliz Cloud clusters you can store additional structured information alongside vector data using JSON fields, enabling advanced searches and queries that combine vector similarity with structured filtering.

 JSON fields are ideal for applications that require metadata to optimize retrieval results.
 For example, in e-commerce, product vectors can be enhanced with attributes like category, price, and brand.
 In recommendation systems, user vectors can be combined with preferences and demographic information.
 Below is an example of a typical JSON field: